questionmark/qm-oap-docs/src/deliveryodata/assessmentsnapshot.rst

         snapshot.
 This collection may be empty as PrintBatches are an optional grouping structure used to help manage printing and scanning workflows..

+    ..  od:prop::   Assessment Assessment
+        :notnull:

+        Navigation property to the Assessment that this is a snapshot of.

+        .. versionadded::   2020.02

 ..  od:type::   AssessmentSnapshotData